 What Are Probiotics? plural of pro·bi·ot·ic (Noun)

-How Are Probiotics Beneficial?
+Why Are Probiotics Beneficial?

 80% of our immune system is found in our digestive system, so keeping our guts healthy is extremely important.
 Probiotics provide support to this system.
 In addition, these live microorganisms help to digest carbohydrates and absorb minerals, boost production of vitamins K and B, compete with harmful bacteria in our guts, and help to prevent allergies.
-Children receive their first doses of bacteria from their mother as they are passing through the birth canal, so it is especially important to maintain good gut flora throughout pregnancy.

 How Can I Nurture This Good Bacteria?

 The first thought when someone wants to increase the good bacteria in their guts is to take a probiotic supplement.
 Nutritional Therapist Craig Fear has several reasons why it is a much better idea to get probiotics from fermented foods.
-According to Fear, “fermented foods give us a far greater variety and complexity of beneficial bacteria than probiotic supplements.”

-If you are new to fermenting, you can read my primer on fermenting vegetables.
-If you’re not quite ready to ferment vegetables on your own, you may find fermented vegetables here.
 Of course, vegetables are far from the only food that may be fermented.
 Raw milk may be fermented into yogurt, kefir, cultured cheese, creme fraiche, and more.
-(Source for yogurt and kefir cultures)
+(A good source for purchasing yogurt and kefir cultures)

 Before refrigeration, meats were preserved through culturing, but what we know today as dry sausages such as salami are often made with preservatives and are no longer rich in probiotics.
 It is worth seeking out sources that continue the traditional methods of fermenting sausages.
-Other foods which can easily be fermented are fruits, beverages such as kombucha or beet kvass, condiments such as ketchup, and beans.

 Recommended Reading: